nebulab/cangaroo/README.md

 # Cangaroo

 Cangaroo helps developers integrating their apps with any service.
+It is a Rails Engine that can be installed on any Rails application.
+It is used as a connection hub from one or multiple applications and external services.

+[TODO] add self-explanatory image here.

+#### Why use Cangaroo?

+Cangaroo allows to move the logic related to external services connection and syncronization between multiple applications.

+This logic will reside in a shared area without the need to replicate it for any system component.
+It's especially useful when working with larger system formed by multiple applications that need to send messages to each other and to external services.

+This kind of configuration allows:
+- don't overload your application resources allowing to scale the number or requests that can be handled;
+- in case of errors or downtimes of any system component, Cangaroo stores each message and retry sending it until it's successfully delivered;
+- use and contribute to a lot of integrations that has already be done by the community.

+#### Integrations

+Cangaroo integrations are pieces of code that allow interacting with external services via API.

+An usual flow is:

+1. Cangaroo receive some data from an application;
+2. Data is send to one or more integrations;
+3. Integrations convert data to be compatible with an external service API;
+4. Integrations send converted data to the external service.

+Cangaroo is born with built-in Wombat extensions compatibility, so you can use any extensions that you can find [here](https://github.com/wombat).

 ## The whole story

-Some time ago Spree decided to shut down Wombat and to release its closed source code to customers only, so we had to decide how to continue, installing Wombat by ourselves for some of our clients or starting a new open source project with an API compliant with Wombat's.
+Some time ago Spree decided to shut down Wombat and to release its closed source code to customers only, so we had to decide how to go ahead, and the alternative were:

+1. hosting Wombat by ourselves for some of our clients
+2. starting a new open source project with an API compliant with Wombat.

-We believe in open source so we chose the latter and this project was born.
+We believe in open source so we chose the latter.

-The idea is a little different from Wombat, the goal of this project is to provide a backwards compatible API and give the developers the freedom to change it and customize it.
+The idea is a bit different from Wombat, the goal of this project is to provide a backwards compatible API and give the developers the freedom to change and customize it.

-For the first release we won't have an admin interface because we believe developers prefer code and the Rails console.
+At least for the first release we won't have an admin interface, we believe developers prefer code and using Rails console directly.

-We hope this project can help to make the migration from Wombat easier and we believe the Spree community will help to make it better.
+We hope this project can help to make the migration from Wombat easier and we believe the Spree/Solidus community will help to make it better.

 ## Dependencies